bacionejs/editor/README.md

 > Bacione JavaScript Editor Integrated Development Environment (BacioneJS) is a unique open-source project (GPL licensed) built entirely in vanilla JavaScript with zero dependencies.
 This design choice ensures maximum accessibility and portability, allowing the entire IDE to run offline from a simple HTML file.
 BacioneJS is targeted at aspiring programmers who lack consistent access to a traditional computer, offering a full suite of features—including instant code execution, debugging, and code assistance—all optimized for a mobile touchscreen via its custom keyboard interface.

+> Developed with the mission to democratize coding, BacioneJS transforms any Android phone into a powerful, pocket-sized Integrated Development Environment (IDE).
+The name "Bacione" means "big kiss" in Italian, reflecting the core philosophy of Keep It Satisfyingly Simple (KISS).
+This simplicity drives its design: it runs entirely offline from a single HTML file, requires zero setup, and features a revolutionary custom keyboard optimized for thumbs.
+At just 7 kilobytes zipped, the project delivers a full-featured IDE—proving that you get a lot for little code.
+By simplifying the entry of complex code symbols and commands, BacioneJS eliminates the typical frustrations of mobile programming, making coding accessible and genuinely enjoyable for beginners.